Missouri nursing homes struggle to boost dismal staff vaccination rates, fear new federal mandate will cause exodus - NewsBreak

 Missouri nursing homes struggle to boost dismal staff vaccination rates, fear new federal mandate will cause exodus

-Aug.
-28—ST. LOUIS — Most of the residents of Crestwood Health Care Center, a nursing home near Florissant, are fully vaccinated.
+ST. LOUIS — Most of the residents of Crestwood Health Care Center, a nursing home near Florissant, are fully vaccinated.
 Most of the staff isn't.
 With just 10% of its 93 health care workers receiving the shot as of early August, the north St. Louis County facility had one of the lowest staff vaccination rates in the state.
-But the facility isn't alone: Missouri is nearly last in the nation for vaccination rates among nursing home employees.www.tribuneledgernews.com
+But the facility isn't alone: Missouri is nearly last in the nation for vaccination rates among nursing home employees.www.gazettextra.com

 Comments / 0